dxw/playbook/src/working-here/pay-pension-and-benefits.md

 Once you would like to progress with a new flexible working pattern, please fill in the
-[change of working pattern request form](https://forms.gle/qA1BwvQenqtVzShF8) and the HR team will make the necessary changes.
+[change of working pattern request form](https://forms.gle/qA1BwvQenqtVzShF8) and the People team will make the necessary changes.

 ### Normal working pattern